jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 This itch came on me after I first built (and I continue to rebuild) a RC Car, which was in large part 3D printed.
 It safe to say that my real desire was to 3D print & build a quadcopter, but I felt it was too big of a first project.
-The RC Car project is now done (well ... not completely but it's time to move on), I wanted to turn my attention to the quadcopter.
+The RC Car project is now done (well...not completely but it's time to move on), I wanted to turn my attention to the quadcopter.
 I looked into 3D printed the quadcopter plans but quickly concluded that just tuning a quadcopter flight controller for flight, learning how to fly it myself,